-Creating the perfect level of white balance and color with your photos is easy to accomplish with Photoshop by using some of the vital tools available and following our recommended steps.
-It’s not always possible to get ideal lighting for every photo, and becoming proficient at color correction can massively improve your photography and help you stand out in your community.
+Creating the perfect level of white balance and colors with your photos is easy to accomplish with Photoshop by using some of the vital tools available and following our recommended steps.
+It’s not always possible to get ideal lighting for every photo, and becoming proficient at colors correction can massively improve your photography and help you stand out in your community.

 We’ll cover a couple of quick topics related to hue balance and the tools provided by the Photoshop software.
-Then we’ll explore convenient methods for locating color adjustments within each image, adjusting the white balance of each image, and editing the hue balance of an image with Lightroom, Elements, and Photoshop.
+Then we’ll explore convenient methods for locating colors adjustments within each image, adjusting the white balance in Photoshop of each image, and editing the hue balance of an image with Lightroom, Elements, and Photoshop.

 What is White Balance?

 White balance is a process where the lighting or color cast within a photo is adjusted to give a more natural overall color.
 Adjusting the hue balance of an image allows light-colored objects to appear with their true hue, which is also called “color temperature.”